Current graduate and postgraduate students:

 PhD / DPhil in social data science

 Logistics.
 The OII uses a centralised application system on which the full application (CV, research statement, transcripts, and recommendation letters) needs to be submitted by the deadline (please select Dr. Luc Rocher as the “proposed supervisor”).
-The departmental deadline is January 6th 2023 for final applications.
-Interested candidates are, however, strongly encouraged to contact me no later than December 2022 to discuss proposal, funding, and research direction.
+The departmental deadline will be early January 2024 for final applications.
+Interested candidates are, however, strongly encouraged to contact me in fall 2023 to discuss proposal, funding, and research direction.

-I welcome applications by post-doc and research fellows.
+I welcome applications for postdoctoral research.
 Unfortunately, I do not have funding available at the moment.
-However, if you want to propose a collaboration based on an externally-funded post-doctoral scholarship, please get in touch.
+However, if you want to propose a collaboration based on an externally-funded postdoctoral scholarship, please get in touch.
 Here are some potential funding opportunities:

 - EU Marie-Curie (MSCA) Fellowship